Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Hawks Betting Records & Stats

-- Atlanta and its opponents have combined to score more than 229.5 points in 55 of 82 games this season.
+- Atlanta has combined with its opponent to score more than 230.5 points in 54 of 82 games this season.

-- The average over/under for Atlanta's outings this season is 236.6, 7.1 more points than this game's point total.
+- Atlanta has a 236.6-point average over/under in its matchups this season, 6.1 more points than this game's total.

-- The Hawks have been chosen as underdogs in 34 games this year and have walked away with the win 12 times (35.3%) in those games.
+- So far this season, Atlanta has compiled a 36-46-0 record against the spread.

-- Atlanta has not entered a game this season with longer moneyline odds than +625.
+- Atlanta has not won as an underdog of +240 or more on the moneyline this season in two games with those odds or longer.

-- Atlanta has an implied victory probability of 13.8% according to the moneyline set by sportsbooks for this matchup.
+- Atlanta has an implied victory probability of 29.4% according to the moneyline set for this matchup.

 Celtics vs. Hawks Over/Under Stats (Regular Season)